martinthomson/rfc8312bis/draft-ietf-tcpm-rfc8312bis.md

-Note that congestion control algorithms that only use convex functions to increase the congestion window size have their maximum increments around the remembered congestion window size of the last congestion event, and thus introduce a large number of packet bursts around the saturation point of the network, likely causing frequent global loss synchronizations.
+Note that congestion control algorithms that only use convex functions to increase the congestion window size have their maximum increments around the remembered congestion window size of the last congestion event, and thus introduce many packet bursts around the saturation point of the network, likely causing frequent global loss synchronizations.